Cycling Bali: A Smashing 5 days Itinerary + Hacks & Bike Touring Stories

 Where to sleep in Bali

 Accommodations in Bali are really great value.
 It’s easy to find basic guesthouses for about 10/15€, which are usually much better than everywhere else in Indonesia.
-If you’re willing to spend a bit more, let’s say 20/25€, you can really treat yourself with some luxury.
+If you’re willing to spend a bit more, let’s say 20/25€, you can really treat yourself to some luxury.

 Food